google/transit/gtfs/spec/en/reference.md

 * **Required** - The field or file must be included in the dataset and contain a valid value for each record.
 * **Optional** - The field or file may be omitted from the dataset.
 * **Conditionally Required** - The field or file must be included under conditions outlined in the field or file description.
+* **Conditionally Forbidden** - The field or file must not be included under conditions outlined in the field or file description.

 ### Field Types

 - **Color** - A color encoded as a six-digit hexadecimal number.
 Refer to [https://htmlcolorcodes.com](https://htmlcolorcodes.com) to generate a valid value (the leading "#" must not be included). <br> *Example: `FFFFFF` for white, `000000` for black or `0039A6` for the A,C,E lines in NYMTA.*
 - **Currency code** - An ISO 4217 alphabetical currency code.
 For the list of current currency, refer to [https://en.wikipedia.org/wiki/ISO_4217#Active\_codes](https://en.wikipedia.org/wiki/ISO_4217#Active_codes). <br> *Example: `CAD` for Canadian dollars, `EUR` for euros or `JPY` for Japanese yen.*
+- **Currency amount** - A decimal value indicating a currency amount.
+The number of decimal places is specified by [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217#Active_codes) for the accompanying Currency code.
+All financial calculations should be processed as decimal, currency, or another equivalent type suitable for financial calculations depending on the programming language used to consume data.
+Processing currency amounts as float is discouraged due to gains or losses of money during calculations.
 - **Date** - Service day in the YYYYMMDD format.
 Since time within a service day may be above 24:00:00, a service day may contain information for the subsequent day(s). <br> *Example: `20180913` for September 13th, 2018.*
 - **Email** - An email address. <br> *Example: `example@example.com`*
 - **Enum** - An option from a set of predefined constants defined in the "Description" column. <br> *Example: The `route_type` field contains a `0` for tram, a `1` for subway...*